hank-ai/darknet/README.md

 # Building

 The various build methods available in the past have been merged together into a single unified solution.
-Darknet now requires OpenCV, and uses CMake to generate the necessary project files.
+Darknet requires OpenCV, and uses CMake to generate the necessary project files.

 * [Linux](#linux-cmake-method)
 * [Windows](#windows-cmake-method)